nxp-qoriq-yocto-sdk/hypervisor/tools/automation/readme.txt

 	make
 - build unit tests
 	make test
+- create the images directory on the same level as the hypervisor
+- copy the rootfs and vmlinux.stripped files into the images folder.
+The next step assumes that the images folder contains two files:
+  	- rootfs.ext2.gz
+	- vmlinux.stripped
+  These files are used by the partman unit test to create a custom rootfs where vmlinux.stripped is added in order to start the managed partitions with partman.
+If vmlinux.stripped image is not created by default by the build system it can be created from vmlinux using $CROSS_COMPILE_strip.
+The reason for using this stripped image is that it has a smaller size.
 - create rootfs for special linux cases make test-linux-pre-hello make test-linux-pre-partman
-	note: currently, rootfs for partman tests does not fit into allocated flash
+	note: currently, rootfs for partman tests does not fit into allocated flash and will be loaded in RAM
 - claim the board
 - connect to board and write to flash the following: uboot